inductiva/inductiva/docs-sources/scale-up/benchmark/benchmarking.md

 measuring their performance, cost, and execution time.
 It allows you to configure benchmarking runs, export results, and manage resources.

-The tool supports different export formats, handles the execution of multiple simulations in parallel, and provides mechanisms to gather and present performance metrics.

 ## Quick Start
 The typical workflow for running benchmarks follows three simple steps:
 1. **Setup** your benchmark configuration with different runs to compare